saurshaz/webbundlers-play/README.md

 - run `npm run dev`
 - go to `http://localhost:8098/index.html`

+### Solution -
+best and easiest is to use webpack instead of requireJS and browserify. it is super simple, and super awesome. port browserify (it is in it's own world). requireJS follows commonJS more but still is not that smooth to use one bundle in another. with webpack and weback projects re-usability is super simple

 - for stage - run `npm run dist` && `npm run serve` (this will generate main.js into dist/main.js)